MarcPickel/MarcPickel/README.md

   - 🌳 I'm currently working for Parks, Recreation, and Forestry in Harrisburg, S.D.
 - Learning
   - 🎉 I will graduate from TripleTen's Software Engineer Bootcamp (February, 2026)
-  - 📖 I'm currently learning TypeScript, and TailWindCSS
+  - 📖 I'm currently learning TypeScript, and TailwindCSS
   - ✒️ I'm open to learning Python, SQL, PHP, along with other languages, tools, technologies, databases, and cloud services (and I plan to)
 - Contact me
   - 📞 (906) 322-8501 ; 📫 marcpc@att.net